GREAT! What an INSET should be.

 • What are the most effective forms of marking?

-• What is metacognition and why is it important?
+• Why is metacognition important?

-• What does educational research tell us?
+• What does educational research tell us and how does this translate into outstanding practice?

 • How can metacognition specifically help the performance of SEND learners and more able pupils?